Top 3 Nutrients Essential For Boosting Your Memory Power

 Markets these days are flooded with supplements and foods that claim to improve your memory.
 However, which one is best for our body, and which supplement will prevent those unwanted side effects?
 Knowing what to have to boost cognition can be a daunting experience for one and all.
 Along with these supplements, you also have to ensure that your body is getting the vital nutrients and vitamins.
 So here are three most essential nutrients that your body needs in order to boost your memory power:

-One of the best qualities of consuming magnesium is that it improves the quality of sleep along with benefitting our memory.
+One of the best qualities of consuming magnesium is that it improves the quality of sleep and benefits our memory.
 Studies have shown that magnesium improved the working and long-term memory in rats.
 Other benefits of magnesium include converting B vitamins for brain's health.
 Leafy greens, spinach and kale are all rich sources of magnesium.

 While how zinc affects the brain is yet unknown, scientists have linked its deficiency to diseases like Parkinson's and Alzheimer's disease.
-Supplements of zinc help in dealing with symptoms of cold, a condition which is most common during winters.
+Supplements of zinc help in dealing with symptoms of cold, which is extremely common during winters.
 Beef, pumpkin seeds and shrimp are some examples of rich sources of zinc.

 3. Omega-3 fatty acid